ntBre/advent23/README.md

 Finally, I gave up and translated my brute force algorithm from AWK to Rust and had my second star in 2 minutes...

+## Day 6

+Easiest day so far.
+After yesterday I was getting quite nervous about part 2, but the naive solution took only 5.51 seconds to run, and a small optimization brings it down to 3.22 seconds, very reasonable.

 [reddit1]: https://www.reddit.com/r/adventofcode/comments/1884fpl/2023_day_1for_those_who_stuck_on_part_2/